Contact Us

 The best way to be immersed in the Korean experience is to live with a Korean family!
 A homestay is a great way to learn about the Korean society and customs from the moment you arrive, and this can be a great experience for you.

-If you live with a Korean family, you'll have to practice your Korean every day, and this is guaranteed to help you pick up the language quickly.
-Even better for you is the opportunity to enjoy the benefits of a home away from home: the family you stay with can help you settle in faster, get to know the neighborhood and city from the viewpoint of a local, and best of all, provide you with home-cooked meals twice a day!
+The best way to pick up a language is to practice everyday.
+Even better for you is the opportunity to enjoy the benefits of a home away from home: the family you stay with can help you settle in faster, get to know the neighborhood and city, and best of all, provide you with home-cooked meals twice a day!

 COMMON RULES

 Living with a host family will also mean living by their rules.
-Generally, you’d need to be home for dinner each night, and some families may have a curfew after a certain time in the evening (usually 10 or 11PM).
-It's also best to first ask if you're unsure as to whether you’d be allowed to do something such as inviting friends over.
+Generally, you’d need to be home for dinner each night, and some families may have a curfew after a certain time in the evening.
+It’s also best to first ask if you’re unsure as to whether you’d be allowed to do something.

 WILL I GET THE PLACE I WANT?